UUDigitalHumanitieslab/ianalyzer-readers/README.md

 ## Usage

-*User documentation is not yet complete.*
+*Usage documentation is not yet complete.*

-Typical use is that for each dataset you want to extract, you will create a subclass of `Reader` and define required properties.
+Typical use is that, for each dataset you want to extract, you create a subclass of `Reader` and define required properties.
 See the [CSV test corpus](./tests/mock_csv_corpus.py) for an example.

 After defining the class for your dataset, you can call the `documents()` method to get a generator of document dictionaries.